SLODIEN88/Election_Analysis/README.md

  ## Challenge Summary
 Overall, the script was able to produce the results asked for.
 But, I noticed the script could have been modified further.
 But, none the less, we still delivered what was asked of us.
-Some of the things we could have looked at, would have been the popularity of the candidate geographically to determine who was most ppular or not in that county
+Some of the things we could have looked at, would have been the popularity of the candidate geographically to determine who was most popular or not in that county.
-I wish we were also give more information like the ages, and the bio data, this would have helped us to really narrow it down
+I wish we were also given more information like the ages, and the bio data, this would have helped us to really narrow it down.